I have recently purchased the Nikon D850. It is a good camera, but definitely my last Nikon.

 You might ask, why would someone like me, who was a “Nikonist” from day one and personally responsible for some of the funniest insults to “Canoinists” wherever they are, why would I take such decision?

 The answer is very simple.
-Nikon has fall asleep again, loosing site of the market and the camera I have today, was actually supposed to be produced four years ago, if not earlier.
+Nikon has fallen asleep again, loosing site of the market and the camera I have today, was actually supposed to be produced four years ago, if not earlier.

 Talking to other Nikonists around me, we found out that many of these cameras had the same problem and this is after the major focus problems the whole predecessors of the Serie D800 had.